EitanRashkovan/dguest390.github.io/index.md

 while also allowing me to travel around the country working and living in multiple states.
 #### My primary sales industries
 - Security/Automation
   - Worked in both residential and commercial.
-Providing owners protection and allowing more control over there property through technology.
+Providing owners protection and allowing more control over their property through technology.
 - Solar
   - Worked in provding owners with a lower energy bill while also moving to a source that's renewable